 The Governing Body works in close partnership with the Executive Head, Head of School, staff and the local authority.
 Whilst the Executive Head and Head of School are, of course, responsible for the day to day running of the school, the governors are involved with such things as staffing, curriculum, school buildings and finance.
 It ensures the school functions well and maintains the proper range of academic and social objectives.

 Holgate Primary & Nursery School has been created from the amalgamation of Annie Holgate Junior and Annie Holgate Infant Schools and opened on the 1st September 2014.
 The composition of the present governing body, under the 2012 School Governance Regulations, was decided upon by the temporary governing body and consists of:

 - One appointed local authority governor

 - Nine co-opted governors

 The standard term of office for a governor is four years.
 The chair and vice-chair are elected annually at the first meeting of the academic year.
-We currently have two vacancies.
+We currently have three vacancies.

 Much of the work of the governing body is done by our Combined Committee and other working groups such as The Achievement and Challenge Working Party, The Finance Working Party and The Pay Committee.

 Parents / Carers can request an appointment to view minutes of Governor Meetings.